Project and media management

 After all the work you have put into the story, it’s time to share it with friends and family.
 With WeVideo, you can easily share your video link via social channels or even download your final video.

 I hope this quick guide helps you create your first personal narrative.
-There is nothing more powerful that sharing your voice and vision with others so don’t be afraid and start editing!
+There is nothing more powerful than sharing your voice and vision with others so don’t be afraid and start editing!
 We’d love to see what you create!